Why plants are important

 Did you know that plants produce 98% of the oxygen we breathe and 80% of the food we eat?
 Find out more about why are our plants so important.

-The Food and Agricultural Organisation (FAO) has designated 2020 as the International Year of Plant Health (IYPH), a momentous opportunity to celebrate the benefits of healthy plants.
+The Food and Agricultural Organisation (FAO) designated 2020 as the International Year of Plant Health (IYPH), a momentous opportunity to celebrate the benefits of healthy plants.
+Since then we have instigated a new annual National Plant Health Week to help raise awareness about plant health.

-Raising awareness of how, by protecting plant health, we are protecting the benefits plants provide to all of us, to wildlife, the environment and our economy are key objectives of the IYPH.
+Raising awareness of how, by protecting plant health, we are protecting the benefits plants provide to all of us, to wildlife, the environment and our economy.

 Factors such as globalisation of trade, increased travel and more plants and plant products entering the UK mean more threats to plant health.
 Protecting our country from harmful pests and diseases means that our plants can thrive in the future.